 You can say, “I agreed not to disclose that information” or simply, “We’re in the process of finalizing.”

-Although it may sound like a good thing that you are so highly valued in your previous role, you don’t want to approach a new opportunity with any baggage or worry the future employer that you may reconsider and choose to stay with your old company.
+Although it may sound like a good thing that you are so highly valued in your previous role, you don’t want to approach a new opportunity with any baggage or give the future employer reason to worry that you may reconsider and choose to stay with your old company.